department-of-veterans-affairs/va.gov-vfs-teams/Reviews-External-Contractors/request-508-review.md

       * **Context:** Provide a high-level description of the functionality for which you're requesting this review,
         * e.g., ```Functionality adds a new dataset to the Facility Locator so users can search for and view non-VA health providers on the map, as well as in list and detail views.```
 1. **Within 4 business days**, DSVA will review your code and let you know the results of your review.
-    * If you don't hear anything at the end of 4 business days, reach out to your DSVA contact.
+    * If you don't hear anything after 4 business days, reach out to your DSVA contact.
 1. *If problems are found,* DSVA will create a new Github issue for each Accesibility/508 problem found.
     * The new Github issues will be assigned to the person who requested the review in Step #3.
     1. Each issue will describe the specific changes required to make the code Accessible/508 compliant - what the problem is, where the problem occurs, how to fix it, and the issue severity.